-The Forbes digital media lab features two iMacs (3.06 Ghz Intel core 2 duo processors) with video editing programs, a keyboard for sound production, a scanner, a green screen, a large flat screen tv and conference table.
-The College office also has video cameras that Forbes students can check out for 72 hours.
+The Forbes digital media lab features two iMacs (3.06 Ghz Intel core 2 duo processors) a scanner, a green screen, a large flat screen tv and conference table.
 Please see the sections below for policies and procedures concerning use of the lab and equipment.

 Support & Tutorials: General Mac support and computer cluster login issues should be addressed to OIT support.
-The College Office provides access to online video tutorials for the major applications listed above.
-Please contact the College Office for instructions on accessing online tutorials.
+The College Office provides access to online video tutorials for major applications.
 The University's New Media Center provides support and assistance in using many of the applications used in our lab.
-You may contact the New Media Center for advice and assistance concerning media lab applications.
+Please contact the Digital Learning Lab for information and access to software not included on the iMacs in the lab.

 Policies and Procedures